cabalmail/cabal-infra/docs/setup.md

 # Provisioning

 The developers have striven to make provisioning as automated as possible.
 However, there are some manual steps.
 Several of these steps are discussed above under [Prerequisites](#Prerequisites), and others are discussed below under [Post-Autonation Steps](#PostAutomation).
-However, one unavoidably must be attended to during the provsioning.
-This is why the terraform directoy has been subdivided into two subdirectories: The first attends to the initial steps, and the second all the rest.
+However, one step unavoidably must be attended to during the provsioning.
+This is why the terraform directoy has been subdivided into two subdirectories: The first performs the initial automation, and the second all the rest.
 The order is dns first and infra second.
 The overwhelming majority of resources are created by infra.
+In between, you will be instructed to update your domain registrations and add a secret to your Github repository settings.

 1. Set up the [prerequisites](#Prerequisites) above.

-2. Run the terraform/dns stack.
+2. Run the terraform/dns workspace.

     1. Queue a plan in your Terraform Cloud terraform/dns workspace.
     2. When it finishes the plan phase, confirm and apply.